HealthInfo Canterbury

 Use the Greater Christchurch sport and recreation guide to find a physical activity class or programme near you.
 Most of the activities are available at low or no cost.

-This Sport Canterbury document has a list of classes and programmes for people with specific health conditions, such as arthritis, diabetes, heart conditions and so on.
+This Sport Canterbury document has a list of classes and programmes for people with specific health conditions.
+These include arthritis, diabetes, heart conditions and so on.

-PhysioFITT is a physical activity and exercise programme provided by private physiotherapists.
-The physiotherapist will assess your individual needs and develop an activity plan tailored to you.
-This plan will help you overcome whatever has made it hard to exercise and improve your health, wellbeing or performance.
+A physiotherapist will assess your individual needs and develop an activity plan for you.
+This plan will help you overcome whatever has made it hard to exercise.
+It will help you improve your health, wellbeing or performance.

-You're likely to have three or four sessions with your physiotherapist over three to six months, depending on how much support and advice you want.
+You are likely to have 3 or 4 sessions with your physiotherapist over 3 to 6 months.
+But this will depend on how much support and advice you want.

-PhysioFITT is a private programme.
-Funding might be available from Work and Income through the disability allowance, some health insurance policies or ACC if you have an accepted claim and PhysioFITT will help your rehabilitation.
-Otherwise, you'll have to pay for it yourself.
+Funding to see a physiotherapist might be available from Work and Income through the disability allowance.
+Some health insurance policies might provide cover.
+ACC will pay if you have an accepted claim and seeing a physiotherapist will help your rehabilitation.
+Otherwise, you will have to pay for it yourself.

 A personal trainer (registered exercise professional) can provide safe and effective exercise advice.

-The Straighten Up initiative was developed by the New Zealand Chiropractor's Association to encourage better posture for better health.
+The Straighten Up initiative was developed by the New Zealand Chiropractor's Association.
+It aims to encourage better posture for better health.
 The website includes information and exercises you can do to improve your posture.

-If you need help with improving your posture, contact your chiropractor or general practice team.
+If you need help with improving your posture, contact your chiropractor or physiotherapist.

 Written by HealthInfo clinical advisers.
-Page created March 2023.
+Last reviewed February 2024.

 Review key: HIKEA-53695